ArweaveTeam/docs.arweave.org-info/mining/hardware.md

 network VDF difficulty is updated daily in order to target a network average VDF speed of 1 second.

-As of May 6, 2024, block height 1419127, the current Arweave network VDF difficulty is **685,016**.
+As of May 6, 2024, block height 1419127, the Arweave network VDF difficulty is **685,016**.
 As VDF difficulty rises, VDF time increases (gets slower), as VDF difficulty drops, VDF time decreases (gets faster).
 So today if the `benchmark-vdf` tool reports a 1 second VDF for your CPU, you can expect to achieve 1.14 seconds once connected to the